Receive periodic news and updates relating to SpringerOpen.

 Speed of publication

 Computational Cognitive Science offers a fast publication schedule whilst maintaining rigorous peer review; all articles must be submitted online, and peer review is managed fully electronically (articles are distributed in PDF form, which is automatically generated from the submitted files).
-Articles are published with their final citation immediately upon acceptance in a provisional PDF form.
-The article will subsequently be published in both fully browsable web form, and as a formatted PDF; the article will then be available through Computational Cognitive Science and SpringerOpen.
+Articles will be published with their final citation after acceptance, in both fully browsable web form, and as a formatted PDF; the article will then be available through Computational Cognitive Science and SpringerOpen.

 Online publication in Computational Cognitive Science gives authors the opportunity to publish large datasets, large numbers of color illustrations and moving pictures, to display data in a form that can be read directly by other software packages so as to allow readers to manipulate the data for themselves, and to create all relevant links (for example to relevant databases and papers).

 Promotion and press coverage

 Articles published in Computational Cognitive Science are included in article alerts and regular email updates.
 Some may be included in abstract books mailed to academics and are highlighted on Computational Cognitive Science's pages and on the SpringerOpen homepage.

 In addition, articles published in Computational Cognitive Science may be promoted by press releases to the general or scientific press.
 These activities increase the exposure and number of accesses for articles published in Computational Cognitive Science.